alex-e-leon/design-tokens/README.md

 ## Contributions

-If you'd like design-token-factory to support any other output formats - or for that matter any other features, please create an issue (or better yet a contribution).
-Pull requests welcome :)
+If you'd like design-tokens to support any other output formats - or any other features, please create an issue.
+Pull requests also welcome :)